Shawn-LJJ/SP-DVD-website/README.md

-# SP DVD Store Website
+# SP DVD Database Website

 This project is done as my submission for the Back-End Development CA2 assignment from Singapore Polytechnic AY22/23.
 This is a full-stack project which consists of a front-end web server to serve webpages and a back-end server to query with the database.